MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-oppty-summary.md

 ---
-title: FAQ for opportunity summary feature in Outlook
+title: FAQ for opportunity summary feature in Outlook and Teams
-description: This FAQ provides information about the AI technology used in the opportunity summary feature in Microsoft Copilot for Sales, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 02/02/2024 ms.custom:
+description: This FAQ provides information about the AI technology used in the opportunity summary feature in Microsoft Copilot for Sales, along with key considerations and details about how AI is used, how it was tested and evaluated, and any specific limitations. ms.date: 04/24/2024 ms.custom:
   - responsible-ai-faqs
 ms.topic: article